An estimated 55,000 international and national visitors will view Sculpture at Scenic World.

 Scenic World agrees to publicly acknowledge the artist’s representing gallery (one per artwork) wherever possible through labels that indicate the name of the representing gallery and acknowledgments in the digital catalogue.

 COPYRIGHT, PHOTOGRAPH AND CATALOGUE

 The artist owns copyright of their work and authorises Scenic World to reproduce the artwork in the exhibition digital catalogue, publicity, media releases, website, social media and print media, as well as documentation and other promotions in print and on Scenic World’s website related to the Awards and thereafter.
 The image provided by the artist will be included in the catalogue, the artist will be credited and the photographer’s name will be acknowledged, if provided.

 The artists agrees that Scenic World may sub licence Scenic World’s rights under the above clause for the purposes of a social media photo competition.
 Further to this, the artist agrees that they do not need to be attributed for the purposes of the social media photo competition only.

 SIGNAGE AND PERSONAL SPONSORSHIP

 Scenic World will produce a digital catalogue and include the name of the artist, title of sculpture, brief artist statement, sale price, media, size and date of creation and gallery representation (if applicable).
-If an artist wishes to acknowledge private sponsorship then the name of the sponsor will be provided to the Exhibition Manager in sufficient time to be included in the catalogue.
+If an artist wishes to acknowledge private sponsorship then the name of the sponsor will be provided to the Exhibition Manager in sufficient time to be included in the digital catalogue.
 No additional sponsorship signage will be installed near the sculpture during exhibition.

 Entrants will be required to pay a registration fee of $35 incl.
 GST payable to Sculpture at Scenic World.
 The fee applies to all entrants and is not refundable.